If you’re in the planning phases of building a new website, you might be wondering what the best platform is for you.

 Responsive MoWebsite Design

 Both Drupal and WordPress offer mobile responsive solutions but they do so in different ways.

-For responsive web design, the biggest factor to consider is how each platform handles image resizing.
+For responsive website design, the biggest factor to consider is how each platform handles image resizing.
 It’s rarely the case that images will automatically scale perfectly to each breakpoint.

 With WordPress, most of the time the image breakpoints are managed in the functions.php file.
 However, some themes and plugins will override this and manage it in CSS instead.
 With some page builder plugins, you can also manage your breakpoints in the plugin’s advanced settings.